Ehanlion/mist_obsidian/99. Player Data/Slug Stoll.md

 Happy go lucky
 Optimism

-Probably [[The South-East Arid Expanse]] would be ideal for slug considering the make weapons as trade and also started off on a fishing boat.
+Probably [[The South-West Arid Expanse]] would be ideal for slug considering the make weapons as trade and also started off on a fishing boat.

 **Backstory in the South-West:**
 Had a family, mother and father in a fishing village.